Can LANDR Replace Your Mastering Engineer?

 Drag-and-drop online mastering is here, and it’s free to try.
-LANDR provides unlimited 192 kbps mp3 masters of your tracks in seconds.
+LANDR (affiliate link) provides unlimited 192 kbps mp3 masters of your tracks in seconds.

 If you like what you hear, you can pay for uncompressed 16-bit .wav masters.
 Pricing is very reasonable at $9 for four or $19 for unlimited masters per month.
 Paid users also get to select the “intensity” of the mastering: low, medium (the default), or high.

 Their algorithms were refined over eight years of university research, and they even have a resident astrophysicist.
 An astrophysicist!

 Guess this mastering engineer is out of a job, right?